What is folate and folic acid?

 - vegetables (broccoli, brussels sprouts, cabbage, cauliflower, English spinach, green beans, lettuce, mushrooms, parsnip, sweet corn, zucchini)

-- fruit (avocado, grapefruit, orange)
+- fruit (avocado, grapefruit, oranges, berries, bananas)

 - legumes (chickpeas, soya beans, lima beans, red kidney beans, lentils, haricot beans)